paoloelle/paoloelle.github.io/_pages/cv.md

 layout: cv
 permalink: /cv/
 title: cv
-nav: true
+nav: false
 nav_order: 5
 cv_pdf: Paolo_Leopardi_CV_en.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
-toc:
-  sidebar: left
+description: Please download the PDF version by clicking the icon on the right.
 ---